Guide to understanding what’s in the new federal relief package for small businesses

 Other PPP considerations

 - This legislation undoes a IRS ruling regarding the tax deductibility of PPP expenses, and clarifies that qualified expenses made with forgiven PPP loan proceeds can be deducted from your taxes.
 The legislation states that small business assistance—including PPP forgiven funds, emergency EIDL grants, Targeted EIDL Advances, certain loan repayment assistance, and grants for shuttered venues—will not be taxable as income and clarifies that deductions are allowed for otherwise deductible expenses paid with the proceeds of this small business assistance.
+Note: States vary on their tax treatment of PPP, forgiveness and EIDL.

 - The EIDL Advance will not be reduced from your forgivable PPP amount.
 This applies to existing borrowers as well, though unclear what the process will be.